shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 The point here is not to invent crazy new ideas, but to examine the option of applying what already exists in an organized way to the general problem of programming with AI.

-I'll try to set up small POCs to show that things are realistic in places where it's more difficult to see (I'm not planning full implementation of a framework or agent).
+I'll try to set up small POCs to show that things are realistic in places where it's more difficult to see.
+These will mostly showcase some idea or a design pattern (I'm not planning full implementation of a framework or agent).

 ## TL;DR
 There are a lot of pieces to this, and it'll take a while until I manage to release blog posts covering everything I